foxrp/rippled-php/README.md

 [HTTP Client](http://docs.php-http.org/en/latest/clients.html) best suited for their architecture.

-If you do not have a preference, simply install run the command below and proceed to installation.
+If you do not have a preference, simply run the command below and proceed to the installation section.

 ```
 composer require php-http/guzzle6-adapter php-http/message